 - Mr. & Mrs. Smith (2005): Jane disguises herself as a dominatrix to get close to a mob boss.
 He likes it when she ties him up and whips him, not so much when she breaks his neck and escapes out the window.

-- Jason X: The sleazy college professor is not only shown to be seduced by one of his students in exchange for a higher grade but dresses up as a woman and engages in submissive roleplay.
+- Jason X: The sleazy college professor is not only shown being seduced by one of his students in exchange for a higher grade but dresses up as a woman and engages in submissive roleplay.

 - The General's Daughter: Colonel Moore is shown to have been the submissive party in the late Elizabeth's BDSM play, inverting their official mentor-protegé relationship.